ParlocameonTheDev/BPP/README.md

 <summary>Version 2.0.0</summary>
 <br>

-Released on ##/##/##
+Released on <i>3/13/2022</i>

+New Card: Addict

 New Card: Anti Material Rifle

 New Card: Arms Dealer

-New Card: Compression

 New Card: Fisticuffs

 New Card: Flex Seal

-// New Card: Foregrip
+New Card: Foregrip

+New Card: Grab Bag

+New Card: Hat Trick

 New Card: M249

-// New Card: Muzzle Brake
+New Card: Muzzle Brake

-// New Card: Muzzle Flash
+New Card: Muzzle Flash

+New Card: Mysterious Ammunition

 New Card: Pepper Gun

-// New Card: Suppressor
+New Card: Suppressor

 New Card: Vector

+Readded Card: Ascension

 Many balance changes (as always, because stuff is always brokey :[ )